Updated: May 30, 2022

 The pumpkin positively influences nearly every aspect of the body, from eyes to skin to heart to stomach to colon to weight to the innate ability to fight off infection.
 It’s an intimidating fruit—heavy and messy and hard to cut.
 What’s more intimidating is conquering long term health goals and the diseases that hover over us as we age.
 Pumpkin is one of many plants especially beneficial for our physical condition and well-being.
 Incorporate this odd orange orb into the meal-time rotation and utilize its many nutrients to take control of your health and your future.

 Do you have any amazing pumpkin recipes to share?
-Let us know in the comments below!
+Please let us know in the comments below.

 Hi!
 My name is Alana Ahrens, and I am a student in Georgia State University's Coordinated Program for Dietetics.
 I am so excited to be pursuing my passion for food and fitness.
 When it comes to nutrition, there are endless opportunities to explore and writing is a favorite of mine.
 If I'm not in a classroom, you will find me hiking, running and/or cooking decently adequate vegan meals.
 I look forward to the chance to learn from and connect with this plant-based community.